 SAN RAMON, Calif. --(BUSINESS WIRE)--

 Chevron Corporation is one of the world's leading integrated energy companies.
 Through its subsidiaries that conduct business worldwide, the company is involved in virtually every facet of the energy industry.
-Chevron explores for, produces and transports crude oil and natural gas; refines, markets and distributes transportation fuels and lubricants; manufactures and sells petrochemicals and additives; generates power and produces geothermal energy; and develops and deploys technologies that enhance business value in every aspect of the company's operations.
+Chevron explores for, produces and transports crude oil and natural gas; refines, markets and distributes transportation fuels and lubricants; manufactures and sells petrochemicals and additives; generates power; and develops and deploys technologies that enhance business value in every aspect of the company's operations.
 Chevron is based in San Ramon, Calif.
 More information about Chevron is available at www.chevron.com.

 (c)Business Wire.
 All of the news releases contained herein are protected by copyright and other applicable laws, treaties and conventions.
 Information contained in the releases is furnished by Business Wire's members, who warrant that they are solely responsible for the content, accuracy and originality of the information contained therein.
 All reproduction, other than for an individual user's personal reference, is prohibited without prior written permission.